mco-gh/mco.dev/content/post/explain-cloud.md

 In many ways, this question was a wonderful test of my ability to explain things to other people, which happened to be a very important requirement for the job to which I had applied.
-I paused a moment to gather my thoughts and ventured my first attempt: "The cloud...", I began, brimming with confidence, is a vast collection of servers that provide...".
+I paused a moment to gather my thoughts and ventured my first attempt: "The cloud...", I began, brimming with confidence, "is a vast collection of servers providing...".

 "Hang on a minute", interrupted my inquisitor.
 Do you think your grandmother knows what a server is?".